ashleve/ComputerScience/README.md

-# ComputerScience
+# Computer Science
-My personal projects.
+My personal projects and resources.
 Feel free to use!